 - The RA should be notified immediately when a key is lost.

-You will be issued a Student ID card upon arrival your first year – you are expected to hold onto this card for the four years that you are at Maryville College.
-Your student ID card serves as your access to your residence hall building.
+Students will be issued a Student ID card upon arrival your first year – they are expected to hold onto the card for the extent of time they are a student at Maryville College.
+The student ID card serves as access to the residence hall building.
 Replacement cost for a lost ID is $15.
 Damaged cards may be replaced for free if you bring the damaged card to the Residence Life Office.

-The cost of laundry service is included in your room fees.
-Laundry machines are located in all residence buildings and are operated free of charge.
-Refer to the maintenance notices posted in each laundry room to report any performance or maintenance issues related to the laundry machines.
+The cost of laundry service is included in the room fees for residential students.
+Laundry machines are located in all residence buildings and are operated free of charge for students who reside in the residence halls.

 Residents should email the Resident Director to request maintenance or housekeeping repairs.
 Minor repairs/ requests are usually handled within 24-hours.
 If the problem has not been corrected after 48-hours, students should notify their RD.